Going Rogue: Summary and themes

 The first part of the book is devoted to Palin's life before the 2008 campaign; the second part details her life as a candidate for national office.
-The book is written in a personal tone similar to Palin's manner of speaking.
-Palin discusses the disagreements she had with campaign advisers of her running mate John McCain, criticizes the national media, and talks about the importance of religion and family life.
+Palin discusses the disagreements she had with her running mate John McCain's campaign advisers, criticizes the national media, and talks about the importance of religion and family life.

 The "Going Rogue" part of the title refers to criticism leveled at Palin by McCain campaign advisers that she was straying from their carefully crafted message and publicly disagreeing with McCain on several issues.
 The subtitle, "An American Life", mirrors the title of President Ronald Reagan's 1990 autobiography.

 Palin ends the book by quoting her own father saying, "Sarah's not retreating, she's reloading.", suggesting she would return to public life.

 Commercial and critical reception

-The book was available for pre-order between $9 and $10 during a price war among online retailers Amazon, Target.com, and Walmart.com.
+Going Rogue was available for pre-order between $9 and $10 during a price war among online retailers Amazon, Target.com, and Walmart.com.
 Dan Calabrese, writing in the North Star National, called the sales "an absolutely unprecedented performance for a non-fiction book so far in advance of its release date".

-Less than two weeks after its release, sales of the book exceeded the one million mark, putting it in a class with memoirs by Bill Clinton, Hillary Clinton and Barack Obama.
+Less than two weeks after its release, sales of the book exceeded one million, putting it in a class with memoirs by Bill Clinton, Hillary Clinton and Barack Obama.
 The print run was extended to 2.8 million copies from 1.5 million.
 Going Rogue attained sales of over 2.7 million by December 1, 2009, and was number one on The New York Times Best Seller list for six consecutive weeks.
-As of January 21, 2010, it was #4 on the New York Times best seller list after 9 weeks in the Top 10.

 According to campaign records, late in 2009, Palin used $63,000 of donations from SarahPAC, her political action committee, to purchase copies of her book, "Going Rogue".
 The expenditures were listed as, "books for fundraising donor fulfillment".
 Meghan Stapleton, Palin's spokeswoman, stated the purchased books were autographed and awarded to donors contributing more than $100 to Palin's PAC.